 Dr Wolf Wolfensberger defined SRV as: “The application of what science can tell us about the enablement, establishment, enhancement, maintenance, and/or defence of valued social roles for people”

 To help people gain a valued social role, one task is to change the way the community sees that person.
 Being devalued is not something inherent in the person; it is the view that the community has, and it can be changed.
 The community’s view of a person can be changed by applying some simple guidelines.

-Growth Regardless of disadvantage all people can learn, change and grow.
+Growth.
+Regardless of the disadvantage, all people can learn, change and grow.
 To do this often means taking risks.

-Community Life People best learn to do anything by doing it in the place where it really happens and with the people who usually do it.
-For prejudices against people who are being devalued to fade, the broader community need to have positive experiences with those people.
+Community Life.
+People best learn to do anything by doing it in the place where it really happens and with the people who usually do it.
+For prejudices against people who are being devalued to fade, the broader community needs to have positive experiences with those people.

 Why are people devalued?

-Social Role Valorisation concepts are important tools to both understand why people and communities devalue others, and offers practical ways to reverse these.
+Social Role Valorisation concepts are important tools to both understand why people and communities devalue others and offer practical ways to reverse these.

-Helping a devalued person to find and keep a valued role is therefore the most important goal of SRV and for anyone who cares about changing this.
+Consequently helping a person at risk of being devalued find and keep a valued role is the most important goal of SRV and for anyone who cares about changing this.